Dorteel/commonsense_kg_construction/README.md

 # Commonsense Knowledge Graph Construction with Large Language Models

 This repository provides a framework for constructing commonsense knowledge graphs using large language models (LLMs).
 The system extracts structured knowledge about real-world concepts by querying LLMs with carefully designed prompts, then aggregates and analyzes the results.
-The raw data used for the K-CAP submission is available [here](https://zenodo.org/records/16743477)
+You can access the raw data used for the submission [here](https://zenodo.org/records/16743477).

 ## Repository Structure